 Now that a channel has been setup a device can be added by using the New Device Wizard.
-An IP address will be needed for the Ethernet device.
-If a serial device is to be setup, be sure that the COM port on the PLC or other hardware has been set up for communicating on either a DirectNET, K-Sequence or MODBUS network.
+An IP address will be device is to be setup, be sure that the COM port on the PLC or other hardware has been set up for communicating on either a DirectNET, K-Sequence or MODBUS network.